Blog

 Value labels, variable labels and comments

-Works in the browser and on Node.js
+Works in both browser and Node.js environments

 Standards-compliant output